joe0x5a/Logging/Windows.md

 `Overwrite events as needed`
 `Archive the log when full, do not overwrite events`

-*note* DNS logging is very verbose and will consume a lot of disk.
+*NOTE*: DNS logging is very verbose and will consume a lot of disk.
 Be sure to have a method of managing logs if you dont use the overwrite option.
 For the purpose of this lab I will set the log to overwrite.

 Select the `Enable logging` checkbox, and click `OK` when you are asked if you want to enable this log.